 Just more staring.

-Ugh, this was really starting to freak me out.
-I felt like, under The Barnacle’s freakishly deep gaze, all of my past sins (lying, manipulating, listening to ABBA) were being analyzed and judged.
+This was really starting to freak me out.
+I squirmed under The Barnacle's freakishly deep gaze, feeling like all my past lying, manipulating, ABBA-listening sins were being laid out for the world to see.

-“Well, looks like you two are going to hit it off,” Mr. Dauby said cheerfully, warm gaze darting between us.
+“Well, looks like you two are going to hit it off,” Mr. Dauby said bright, warm gaze darting between us.
 “Now, we should probably be off.”

-And with that, Mr. and Mrs. Dauby practically raced each other to the door (I swear I saw Mrs. Dauby shove her husband out of the way so she could get there first).
+Apparently, Mr. and Mrs. Dauby did not need anymore assurance than that.
+They practically raced each other to the door (I swear I saw Mrs. Dauby shove her husband out of the way so she could get there first).
 There was a brief gust of cold air as it was hurled open, and then the couple pretty much vanished into the outside world, gone in the wink of an eye.

 After they left, I just stood there for a moment, not sure of what we were supposed to do.
-The echo of the door slam rang in my ears.
-Potter and I blinked in the dimly lit hallway.
-We bleakly locked eyes, then simultaneously looked down at The Barnacle, who was still clutching on to Potter’s legs for dear life.
+The echo of the door slamming rang in my ears.
+Potter and I blinked in the dimly lit hallway before bleakly locking eyes.
+In unison, we looked down at The Barnacle, who was still clutching on to Potter’s legs for dear life.

 The Barnacle gazed up at us with her freakish brown eyes.
 It took about two seconds for her to realize that her parents were not coming with us on this jolly little adventure.